Our focus here at State of Liberty is sustainable wellbeing, I believe your environment can have a huge impact on your ability to achieve this.

 Practising mindfulness when cleaning and clearing helps us approach the task in a peaceful, calm way.
 It helps us focus our attention on the here and now and it can be done anywhere at any time, even while pushing a vacuum.

-SOL expert Gemma David has created this exercise for you.
-It has been adapted from Thich Nhat Hanh (The Blooming Lotus).
+Here is an exercise for you, it has been adapted from Thich Nhat Hanh (The Blooming Lotus).

 Begin by taking a moment as you are reading this to notice your breath and how you are holding your body.
 Now, allow yourself a few slow deep breaths, in and out.